 AT's surplus before tax of \$682 million is \$10.8 million lower than budget but \$1.1 million higher than budget after excluding depreciation and non-operational items.
 This is a solid result given the increasing inflationary pressures and extreme weather events.
-Significant nonoperational items include higher depreciation (\$80.0 million), lower capital funding (\$14.5 million) and unbudgeted loss on asset disposals/ write-offs (\$14.8 million) offset by higher vested asset revenue (\$91.2 million) and gain on derivatives (\$6.2 million).
+Significant nonoperational items include higher depreciation (\$80 million), lower capital funding (\$14.5 million) and unbudgeted loss on asset disposals/ write-offs (\$14.8 million) offset by higher vested asset revenue (\$91.2 million) and gain on derivatives (\$6.2 million).

 AT's primary sources of funding are from Auckland Council (35%) and Waka Kotahi New Zealand Transport Agency (Waka Kotahi) (39%), however, 26% of revenue was received from various other sources including public transport fares, user charges and fees, rental, other subsidies and vested assets.

-Total revenue for the year of \$2,392.0 million was \$100.9 million higher than expenditure of \$11.5 million. budget primarily due to higher vested asset revenue of \$91.2 million and \$28.2 million additional funding from Waka Kotahi relating to the January/ February adverse weather events at 91% of the Funding Assistance Rate (FAR) offset by lower parking and enforcement revenue (\$36.5 million) than budgeted.
+Total revenue for the year of \$2,392 million was \$100.9 million higher than budget, primarily due to higher vested asset revenue of \$91.2 million and \$28.2 million additional funding from Waka Kotahi relating to the January/February adverse weather events at 91% of the Funding Assistance Rate (FAR), offset by lower parking and enforcement revenue (\$36.5 million) than budgeted.

-Public transport revenue is lower than budget as the budget was set with the 50% fare discount ending in August 2022, but was subsequently extended to the end of June 2023 with the resultant top-up recognised as additional Waka Kotahi revenue.
-Public transport patronage has continued to recover, increasing from around 60% of pre-Covid-19 levels at the beginning of the year to over 80% of the pre-Covid-19 levels for the month of June.
-Patronage in March increased to the highest monthly patronage since prior to COVID-19 in March 2020.
-While the recovery in patronage is positive, ongoing service disruptions caused by adverse weather, driver shortage ferry skipper and crew shortages and KiwiRail's Rail Network Rebuild impacts on patronage and continue to be of concern and are areas we are working hard to address.
-AT has set an aspirational target to grow PT patronage back to 100 million boardings on an annualised basis.
-Total expenditure is \$1,710.0 million, against a budget of \$1,598.3 million.
-This unfavourable result is primarily due to higher depreciation of (\$80.0) million) due to the June 2022 roading revaluation and \$38.2 million extreme weather events related costs.
-This is offset by savings delivered in public transport contract costs of
+Public transport revenue is lower than budget as the budget was set with the 50% fare discount ending in August 2022, which was subsequently extended to the end of June 2023 with the resultant topup recognised as additional Waka Kotahi revenue.
+Public transport patronage has continued to recover, increasing from around 60% of pre-Covid levels at the beginning of the year to over 80% of the pre-Covid levels for the month of June.
+Patronage in March increased to the highest monthly patronage since before Covid in March 2020.
+While the recovery in patronage is positive, ongoing service disruptions caused by adverse weather, driver shortage, ferry skipper and crew shortages and KiwiRail's Rail Network Rebuild impacts on patronage and continue to be of concern and are areas we are working hard to address.
+AT has set an aspirational target to grow public transport patronage back to 100 million boardings on an annualised costs of \$7.4 million, track and ferry access charges of \$5.2 million and other expenditure of \$11.5 million.

+Total expenditure is \$1,710 million, against a budget of \$1,598.3 million.
+This unfavourable result is primarily due to higher depreciation of (\$80 million) due to the June 2022 roading revaluation and \$38.2 million extreme weather events related costs.
+This is offset by savings delivered in public transport contract